adam-wozniak/website/_posts/2023-05-10-what-video-game-to-make.md

 *(Note the above is on a logarithmic scale)*

 Using this approach, I then labelled a game as complex to make if it contained **any** of the orange categories above.
-Not surprisingly, many of these orange categories revolve around multiplayer functionality.

 (Surprisingly, [doors](https://www.theverge.com/22328169/game-development-doors-design-difficult) didn’t make an appearance...)

+But not surprisingly, many of these orange categories revolve around multiplayer functionality.

 Of course, this labelling approach isn’t perfect: